process-analytics/bpmn-visualization-js/README.md

 </div>
 <br>

-`bpmn-visualization` is a TypeScript library to visualize process execution data on [BPMN](https://www.omg.org/spec/BPMN/2.0.2/) diagrams with:
+`bpmn-visualization` is a TypeScript library for visualizing process execution data on [BPMN](https://www.omg.org/spec/BPMN/2.0.2/) diagrams with:
 - additional display options for execution data (highlight some transitions, counters, and more)
 - interactive capacities (mouse hover, click)